Henry Aquino

-Henry James C. Aquino (born May 27, 1977, in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives since January 16, 2013 representing District 38.
-Aquino consecutively served from 2009 until 2013 in the District 35 seat.
+Henry James C. Aquino (born May 27, 1977) is an American politician serving as a Democratic member of the Hawaii State Senate for District 19 since November 8, 2022.
+Previously, Aquino consecutively served in the Hawaii House of Representatives for 14 years, from 2008 until 2012 in the District 35 seat and from 2012 to 2022 in the District 38 seat.
+In September 2025, he announced his resignation effective November 30 to take a private sector role.

 Education

-Aquino earned his Associate degree from Honolulu Community College, in Bachelor of Arts in public administration from the University of Hawaiʻi – West Oʻahu, and his Master's degree in communication from Hawaii Pacific University.
+Aquino earned his Associate degree from Honolulu Community College, in Bachelor of Arts in public administration from the University of Hawaiʻi at West Oʻahu, and his Master's degree in communication from Hawaii Pacific University.